ingeniala/terraform-aws-microservices-basic/README.md

 }
 ```

+- It's assumed that the company **already has a Route53 zone** configured in AWS, as sometimes this task is performed when a domain is being acquired or transferred from some other DNS service.

 ### Module Instantiation

 - Create a `main.tf` file with the module definition with custom variables depending on your needs: